Wellness Branding: Building a Brand That Rises Above

 Effective branding is all about creating connections.
 And this is an extremely important concept in wellness given the importance of “we” in achieving goals.

 By tapping into consumers’s sense of their own identity, brands build a connection with their audiences.
 Brands that achieve fanatic-like status create a sense of connection not just with their consumers, but among them too.
-Think of forerunner WW, and more recent examples like fitbit, Goop, Lululemon, Peloton, Soul Cycle and sweetgreen, to name just a few.
+Think of forerunner WW (formerly Weight Watchers), and more recent examples like fitbit, Goop, Lululemon, Peloton and Soul Cycle, to name just a few.

 A camaraderie forms among people who love the brand, which creates its own energy and propels the brand forward even more.
 This sense of community further fuels people’s affinity for the brand, creating a virtuous cycle that strengthens loyalty among the group.